UPDATE: May 2019

 - It compares rates for car rental companies in Iceland – both International chains and reputable local companies.

-- They also offer low rate guarantee!
+- They offer a low rate guarantee!

 - No need to use your credit card to book

 - They have 24/7 support and great reviews

 Everybody told me before the trip: “Driving in Iceland has nothing to do with driving wherever you are from” and I can only repeat it to you now.